crsten/mongoose-algolia/README.md

 #### SyncToAlgolia

-Call this method if you want to sync all your documents with algolia
+Call this method if you want to sync all your documents with algolia (for single doc sync see **doc.SyncToAlgolia**)

 This method clears the Algolia index for this schema and synchronizes all documents to Algolia (based on the settings defined in your plugin settings)